 To apply for an ECS related discipline card the applicant must hold a valid ECS Health, Safety and Environmental (HS&E) assessment plus the ECS Electrical Safety Unit assessment.

 The ECS HS&E assessment must be booked and taken separately from the ECS Electrical Safety Unit assessment (although the two separate assessment may be taken consecutively at the same venue).

 The ECS Electrical Safety Unit assessment is not suitable, on its own, for people entering the Electrotechnical sector or who are looking to train as an electrician and is not recognised as an electrical theory qualification.

 Delegates for the ECS Electrical Safety Unit assessment are assumed to have a level of knowledge and competency in basic electrical theory and principles.
 It is strongly advised that all delegate undertake suitable training prior to undertaking the ECS Electrical Safety Unit assessment.

-Before taking the ECS Electrical Safety Unit assessment you are advised to prepare for your assessment.
-Training that is relevant for people taking the ECS Electrical Safety Unit assessment is available online and from training providers listed on the training page (to be added).
+Training that is relevant for people taking the ECS Electrical Safety Unit assessment is available from the training providers

 For general guidance on the assessment download the ECS Electrical Safety Unit assessment guide here: